Ember.Array Class

 contents in a KVO-friendly way.
 You can also be notified whenever the

-membership of an array changes by using .observes('myArray.[]')
+membership of an array changes by using .observes('myArray.[]').

-in your own class, you must override two
+To support Ember.Array in your own class, you must override two

-primitives to use it: replace()
+primitives to use it: replace() and objectAt().

 Note that the Ember.Array mixin also incorporates the Ember.Enumerable

--like objects are also enumerable.
+mixin.
+All Ember.Array-like objects are also enumerable.

 Item Index